szczyglis-dev/py-gpt/docs/source/modes.rst

 * RSS
 * SQL Database
 * Sitemap (XML)
+* Twitter/X posts
 * Webpages (crawling any webpage content)
+* Wikipedia
 * YouTube (transcriptions)

-You can configure data loaders in ``Settings / Llama-index / Data Loaders`` by providing list of arguments for specified loaders.
+You can configure data loaders in ``Settings / Llama-index / Data Loaders`` by providing list of keyword arguments for specified loaders.
 You can also develop and provide your own custom loader and register it within the application.

 **From version 2.0.100 Llama-index is also integrated with context database - you can use data from database (your context history) as additional context in discussion.